hopehhchen/Dryads/README.md

 ## Tutorial
 `dev.ipynb` is used for code development, but serves as a good overview and a simple tutorial for `Dryads`.
 A more complete tutorial with documentation will be added.

+### Acknowledgement
+[Hope Chen](https://github.com/hopehhchen) is currently in charge of the development and maintainence of `Drayads`.
+The project was started by Stella Offner and Chris Faesi as a way to analyse the pressure profiles within star forming clumps/cores.